 Here are the six recycled craft ideas for you and your kids to try out:

-1. Tin Can Telephone
+1. Tin Can Telephone Craft

-2. Tin Can Stilts
+2. Recycled Tin Can Stilts

 Sticking with cans for the moment, they also make great stilts.
-Larger tins are best for older kids if you have them, otherwise stick to small cans for littler people.
+Larger tins are best for older kids if you have them, otherwise, stick to small cans for littler people.
 Again, an adult is needed here: use a nail and hammer to make two holes on the bottom edge and try a loop of string through for your kids to hold on to.
 The decoration is then all down to your kids.

-3. Toilet Roll Owls
+3. Crafty Toilet Roll Owls

 4. Plastic Bottle Bowling

-If you happen to have a couple of plastic bottles in your recycling (I like a bit of sparking water now and again – a guilty pleasure – so often have a plastic bottle kicking about in the recycling bin) then collect them up to make your own bowling set.
+If you happen to have a couple of plastic bottles in your recycling (I like a bit of sparkling water now and again – a guilty pleasure – so often have a plastic bottle kicking about in the recycling bin) then collect them up to make your own recycled bowling set.
 Kids can decorate the outside however they like (although a fun way is to squirt a bit of paint inside, screw the lid on tight and then get your kids to shake it until the inside is completely coated) and when they’re done, line them up and use a light ball as your bowl.
 Striiiiiike!

-5. Bottle Cap Memory Game
+5. Crafty Bottle Cap Memory Game

 You’ll need quite a collection of identical bottle caps for this game.
 Inside each one stick a bit of paper with a number on, or a small picture (as long as you have a duplicate).
 Use each number/image twice and then lay them out neatly.
-You turn over two each go and the aim of the game is to pick two of the same.
-When you’ve picked a pair, take them out the game and keep on going.
+You turn over two each go, and the aim of the game is to pick two of the same.
+When you’ve picked a pair, take them out of the game and keep on going.
 The person with the most pairs at the end wins.

-6. Tin Can Drums
+6. Recycled Tin Can Drums